Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 > A little heavy at 5 oz

-After being super impressed with the Acebeam H16 I decided to try one of the brightest headlamps in the world being the Acebeam H50.
-With 2000 lumens of light it is so bright that if you shined this into someones eyes at night they would not be able to see much for a while.
+After being super impressed with the Acebeam H16, I decided to try one of the brightest headlamps in the world the Acebeam H50.
+With 2000 lumens of light it is so bright that if you shined this into someone’s eyes at night they would not be able to see much for a while.
 Great if an intruder comes to your camp in the middle of the night.

-When I tested this headlamp I liked how solid it is.
-Made with ultralight metal and the same high quality band as the H16 mentioned above.
-I also noticed that it did feel a bit heavier than all the other headlamos at 5 oz / 143 grams.
+When I tested this headlamp, I liked how solid it is.
+Made with ultralight metal and the same high-quality band as the H16 mentioned above.
+I also noticed that it did feel a bit heavier than all the other headlamps at 5 oz / 143 grams.
 This is to be expected for a 2000 lumens headlamp that has a high capacity 3100 mAh battery which has the highest charge of any on this review.

 It comes with 3 lamps that offer spotlight and floodlight beams, and all three lamps can be used at the same time for a super bright beam distance of 141 meters.

-For people who venture into wet canyons or caves, this headlamp is waterproof to 2 meters with a IPX8 rating.
+For people who venture into wet canyons or caves, this headlamp is waterproof to 2 meters with an IPX8 rating.

-Overall, the Acebeam H50 is one the brightest headlamp available.
-With 2000 lumens of light it is super bright, and if that is not enough for you it there is a 4000 lumens model.
-With a good blend of being lightweight, super bright and good battery life, this is the brightest headlamp for 2024.
+Overall, the Acebeam H50 is one of the brightest headlamps available.
+With 2000 lumens of light, it is super bright, and if that is not enough for you, there is a 4000 lumens model.
+With a good blend of being lightweight, super bright, and good battery life, this is the brightest headlamp for 2026.

 Compare Prices: